Description:

 Lecture

-- Prof. Matthias Kliegel (University of Geneva)
+- Professor Matthias Kliegel (University of Geneva)

 Presentation in English (simultaneous translation provided).